m-laji/Hackaton-FlowGuardian/README.md

 Plan:

 * UX Design: Develop a user interface that is intuitive and easy to navigate for all users.
-* Questionnaire Development: Formalize and design the questions in the questionnaire to ensure clarity and effectiveness.
+* Questionnaire Development: Formalize and design the questions in the questionnaire to ensure clarity and effectiveness
 * Data Collection and Validation: Gather real-life data to validate the effectiveness of the models.
+* Adjust for local/cultural differences

 Future Plans: